Starting your own freelance business can be nerve-wracking.

 1) Identify + Help Solve Existing Problems

 Did you notice your target client forgot to add meta descriptions on their homepage?
-Did you notice that one of the images on their site are low res?
+Did you notice that one of the images on their site is low res?
 Or maybe you noticed a few broken links on their about us page?
-Find existing issues or opportunities to improve and communicate them.
+Find existing issues or opportunities to improve and communicate with them.

 2) Attend Events Within The Industry

 Take the time to do research on what events your prospects are attending and get a ticket.
 If you can schedule lunches during the events with a few of them – even better!
-Face time is one of the best ways to build a quality relationship.
+Facetime is one of the best ways to build a quality relationship.